-- 3.129 We have reviewed the depreciation expense cost line and noted a 10.5% decrease relative to 2021/22. - 3.130 The capital charge methodology uses a tilted annuity approach as it results in a constant annual capital cost in real terms (i.e., the capital cost increases in time only by the forecast rate of inflation in capital costs).
-Without this assumption, the depreciation and capital charges would fluctuate from year to year. - 3.131 The decrease in depreciation was caused by higher inflation impacting the future value of the asset base upwards, and thereby creating a steeper tilt.
+- 3.121 The capital charge methodology uses a tilted annuity approach as it results in a constant annual capital cost in real terms (ie, the capital cost increases in time only by the forecast rate of inflation in capital costs).
+Without this assumption, the depreciation and capital charges would fluctuate from year to year.48 - 3.122 The decrease was caused by higher inflation impacting the future value of the asset base upwards, and thereby creating a steeper tilt.
 To ensure the tilt is NPV neutral, the current season's depreciation expense had a downwards adjustment.
-We have reviewed the forecasts for depreciation expense and are confident that the impact is NPV neutral with a greater increase in depreciation expense expected in future years.
-In addition, an increase in WACC resulted in a higher return on capital, which in turn reduced the depreciation portion of the annual capital recovery amount (see explanation at paragraphs 3.120 to 3.123 above).
+We have reviewed the forecasts for depreciation expense and are confident that the impact is NPV neutral with a greater increase in depreciation expense expected in the following years.